samschott/maestral/README.md

 However, in this case the interface style may not follow your selected system appearance (e.g., "dark mode" on macOS or "Adwaita-dark" on Gnome).

+If you clone and install the version from GitHub, you will need to provide your own Dropbox API keys as environment variables `DROPBOX_API_KEY` and `DROPBOX_API_SECRET`.
+You can get those keys [here](https://www.dropbox.com/developers/apps/create).

 ## Usage

 Run `maestral gui` in the command line (or open the Maestral app on macOS) to start